lmaughan921/experience-manager-brand-portal.en/help/using/home.md

 seo-description: Describes how to use Brand Portal
 ---

+# Introduction to AEM Assets Brand Portal

-Adobe Experience Manager Assets Brand Portal aids marketers to meet their marketing needs by securely distributing approved brand and product assets to external agencies, partners, internal teams, and resellers for download.
+Brand Portal aids organizations to meet their marketing needs by securely distributing approved brand and product assets to external agencies, partners, internal teams, and resellers for download.

 The lack of a secure asset sharing solution can result in: